ExitValue.ai

 What Is Your Residential Building Business Worth?

-Custom homebuilders typically sell for 3-5x EBITDA, production builders 5-9x, large regional platforms 7-12x.
+Custom homebuilders typically sell for platform-tier earnings multiples, production builders 5-9x, large regional platforms 7-12x.
 Lot inventory pipeline, brand recognition, and warranty track record drive the spread.
 Public comps: D.R.
-Horton, Lennar, NVR trade 6-10x EBITDA.
+Horton, Lennar, NVR trade platform-tier earnings multiples.
 Find out where you fall.

 Custom Builder